oozcitak/eve-corp-portal/README.md

 Next, you need to configure PHP with the database settings.
 Open `core.class.php` in the `core` directory and change the database settings between lines 62-78.

 We now need to setup cron jobs for the portal.
-Those jobs are used to periodiacally fetch information from EVE Online API.
+Those jobs are used to periodically fetch information from EVE Online API.
 Edit your cron jobs with:

     crontab -e